HEALTH AND ILLNESS ANTHROPOLOGY

 VENEZIA

-The course is taught in English and is addressed to students of the MA programme in Cultural Anthropology, Ethnology and Ethnolinguistics (ACEL) and is optional for all curricula.
+The course is taught in English and is addressed to students of the MA programme in Cultural Anthropology, Ethnology and Ethnolinguistics (ACEL).
+It is an optional module for all curricula.

 Students enrolled in other programmes are required to write to the lecturer for a preliminary assessment of their general competence in Cultural Anthropology and the identification of an appropriate programme.